PaulLeCam/feed-service/README.md

 ## Running

 - Run `yarn` to install the dependencies
+- Run `yarn run-docs` to start the server and make example client calls for doc-sync
-- Run `yarn test` to start the server and make example client calls
+- Run `yarn run-feeds` to start the server and make example client calls for feeds